CSEK19/simple-data-stack/README.md

 # data-stack

-Set up a data stack using Apache Spark standalone cluster with Docker containers.
+Set up a data stack using Apache Spark standalone cluster with Docker containers.\
+Extension for assignment of Big Data Analytics and Business Intelligence (CO4033).

 # Getting Started